 And indeed, many of the talks, presentations and sponsor booths were centered around the idea of making AI more mature.
 In one presentation, Microsoft data scientists Fidan Boylu Uz and Mathew Salvaris demonstrated three ways to do Kubernetes-based Deep Learning in a production setting.
 One approach involved using Kubectl as a launching point — this approach offers the most flexibility for those who know how to manage K8s.
 Another method would be to use KubeFlow, a Google project to package the whole AI pipeline.
 This approach would be best for a research scientist who just wants to use their favorite libraries, such as TensorFlow and PyTorch.
 And lastly, was, of course, the Microsoft AzureML service, which was the easiest to deploy, as it does a lot of the configuration and build work itself, though, unlike the other approaches, you are limited to using Microsoft Azure as your cloud.

 Still, social media companies are getting immense criticism for how their AI algorithms tend to surface more extreme, and outright toxic content.
 There still needs to be a reconciliation between what the machines suggest as the best answers, and what we humans consider acceptable.
 One factor could be a lack of diversity in the workforce.
 The less inclusive — and more homogeneous — the development team is that is building AI, the more likely the AI will contain unintentional biases, Dataiku’s Kurt Muehmel pointed out in his own talk on AI Ethics.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Docker, Dataiku, Real.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Docker, Dataiku.